awguild/ifta/README.md

 foreman start -f Procfile.dev
 ```

+# JS tests
+The angular app that handles scheduling has its own jasmine test suite.
+To run the tests first install the dependencies

+    npm install -g grunt-cli
+    npm install

+Then you can run the tests with `` grunt test ``

 ## Integration with external services
 **Travis CI**: Whenever new code is moved into the staging branch and pushed to Github, Github will notify travis Travis CI which will then checkout the code from Github and run all the Rspec tests against the staging branch.
 Travis configuration can be found in the .travis.yml file

 **Heroku**: If the builds pass on Travis CI, Travis will push the staging branch to the ifta-stage app on Heroku which can be viewed at http://ifta-stage.herokuapp.com/

 **PayPal** After a user creates a transaction on the conference site there is a button that says "Checkout with PayPal" backed with a hidden form that's been encrypted with all of the information that PayPal needs to allow someone to pay on their site.
 After PayPal confirms the payment they'll post a notification back to your site which we use to confirm that the payment was successfully completed.
 The callback is called Instant Payment Notification (IPN).

 If you want to test the IPN process you'll need to have the app on a publicly available host (like the heroku staging app).
 The guild has a sandbox account on PayPal set up with the public key from the certificate that the Heroku staging app uses to encrypt communication to PayPal.
 PayPal will use that key to decrypt the form it gets from the staging app.

 **Circle CI** Circle CI is a static code analysis tool that parses the code you've written to look for code smells (like huge methods or duplication)  and known security problems.
 Since this project is open source we get free partial analytics.

 **Gmail** The system sends emails for forgotten passwords, payment notifications, and proposal reviews through Gmail.
 In all environment's except production those emails are intercepted and redirected to the value of the GMAIL_USERNAME environment variable.